-And some think that an old vintage look can be modern, one filled with a
+And some think that retro look can be modern, one filled with

 Style and tone can make a brand identity modern but I’m afraid you’ll have to figure out what your style is as it’ll relate specifically to your business and brand but overall the key to a modern brand identity design is in the execution.

 A good designer, using modern tools, exercising research and implementing design principles is what will create a modern brand identity for your business.

 A modern brand identity is as much about having it done professionally as it is about anything else.

 A professional brand identity design could be considered as one that was well constructed technically, and where the professional practice was delivered to create design communication that displays and functions professionally.
 After all, if your logo design doesn’t look professional then your business won’t but it’s not all about style and design execution.